ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a PUT request to the group-configuration resource associated with an OSCORE group, in order to overwrite the current configuration of that group with a new one.
 The payload of the request has the same format of the POST request defined in {{collection-resource-post}}, with the exception that the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameter 'group_name' MUST NOT be included.

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}.

+Furthermore, consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the requesting Administrator.
+In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Write".

+If the verification above fails (i.e., there are no matching scope entries specifying the "Write" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.

-If no error occurs, the Group Manager performs the following actions.
+If no error occurs and the PUT request is successfully processed, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
 For each parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.